Contactless payments with Fitbit now available for customers at KBC, CBC and KBC Brussels

 • KBC aligns the customer's portfolio with the model portfolio

-Bulgaria: DZI introduces a fully digitized claims handling process of CASO+ insurance
+Bulgaria: DZI introduces a fully digitized claims handling process of CASCO+ insurance

 DZI - an insurance company among the top three in the insurance market – launches a fully digitized claims handling process of CASCO+ insurance policies.
 This results in a significant optimization of the time for receiving a compensation -within 24 hours after submitting the required claim-related documents, as well as an elimination of submitting documents on paper.
 This service is unique amongst the top insurance companies in the Bulgarian market.

 The full digitalization covers four stages – submission of online damage reporting, preparation of a list of possible damages, preparation of a digital dossier with all supporting documents, and online checking for the status of the damage.